Petersburg City and Schools Partnership

 News & Updates

-February Partnership Meeting – The next full meeting of the City & Schools Partnership will be February 26, 2019 from 10:00 a.m. – 12:00 p.m. in the Parish Hall of St. Stephens Episcopal Church (228 Hallifax Street, Petersburg, VA).
-We will hear brief updates from the PCPS Superintendent, Petersburg’s City Manager and Mayor before embarking together on some problemsolving opportunities as a Partnership.
-Anyone with interest in supporting Petersburg students is invited to attend.
-RSVP to Leanne Lytle (LytleL@yourunitedway.org).
+February Partnership Meeting – The City & Schools Partnership met on February 26, 2019 from 10:00 a.m. – 12:00 p.m. in the Parish Hall of St. Stephens Episcopal Church (228 Hallifax Street, Petersburg, VA).
+The meeting featured brief updates from the PCPS Superintendent, Petersburg’s City Manager and Mayor.

 November 2018 – The Petersburg City and Schools Partnership held a State of the Schools Update and Celebration to talk about the progress of Petersburg Public Schools and the challenges ahead.
 United Way is proud to be the backbone of this effort and work with committed partners to bring positive change to Petersburg schools.
 Read more.